ericelliott/rtype/README.md

 By default, all values are required.

-There's a shorthand for type literal forms:
+There's a shorthand for builtin literal types:

 ```js
 interface user {